spkerer/pico_humidity_controller/README.md

 * every half second means the humidity is below the Low threshold, so heavy humidifying is occurring.

 The upper half of the display shows the current relative humidity (54.9% in the image), followed by a trend arrow.
-* up arrow indicates the humidity is rising (shown in the image)
+* up arrow indicates the humidity is rising
 * level arrow indicates the humidity is steady
-* down arrow indicates the humidity is falling
+* down arrow indicates the humidity is falling (shown in image)

 Behind the relative humidity display is a line giving historical humidity readings.
 There are tick marks indicating every 2 hours.